pmwcs/pmwcs/src/icon/README.md

 ## Classnames

 Some font icon sets like Ion Icons and Glyph Icons render based on a className that is set.
-PMWC docs doesn't include extra icon fonts so there is no example to render, but the below code should give you an approximation.
+PMWCS docs doesn't include extra icon fonts so there is no example to render, but the below code should give you an approximation.

 **THIS CANNOT BE AUTO DETECTED**.
-You'll have to explicitly set the strategy directly on the Icon or specify it globally via the PMWCProvider.
+You'll have to explicitly set the strategy directly on the Icon or specify it globally via the PMWCSProvider.

 ```jsx
 <>